vlsi/vlsi-release-plugins/plugins/checksum-dependency-plugin/README.md

     This is suitable for CI environments when you have no access to the filesystem, so you can grab "updated" `checksum.xml`

-* `pgpKeyserver` (default: `hkp://hkps.pool.sks-keyservers.net`) specifies keyserver for retrieval of the keys.
+* `pgpKeyserver` (string, comma separated) specifies keyserver for retrieval of the keys.

-    `*.asc` signatures are not sufficient to verify validity, and PGP public keys are required for validation.
+    `*.asc` signatures alone are not sufficient for signature validation, so PGP public keys needs to be downloaded to verify signatures.

+    1.24.0+: default to `hkp://pool.sks-keyservers.net,https://keys.fedoraproject.org,https://keyserver.ubuntu.com,https://keys.openpgp.org`
+    1.23.0: defaults to `hkp://hkps.pool.sks-keyservers.net`

-* `pgpRetryCount` (default: `10`) specifies the number of attempts to download a PGP key.
+* `pgpRetryCount` (default: `30`) specifies the number of attempts to download a PGP key.
 If the key cannot be downloaded the build is failed.

     The list of retried response codes include: `HTTP_CLIENT_TIMEOUT` (408), `HTTP_INTERNAL_ERROR` (500),
     `HTTP_BAD_GATEWAY` (502), `HTTP_UNAVAILABLE` (503), `HTTP_GATEWAY_TIMEOUT` (504)

+* `pgpResolutionTimeout` (seconds, default: `40`) specifies maximum duration for resolution of a single key (including all retry attempts)

+    since: 1.24.0

 * `pgpInitialRetryDelay` (milliseconds, default: `100`) specifies the initial delay between the retry attempts.